 The toolkit also includes Model Supported Health Care Decision-Making Legislation and its accompanying Questions and Answers resource.
 The model legislation, which ASAN developed in collaboration with the Quality Trust for Individuals with Disabilities, would enable people with intellectual or developmental disabilities to name a trusted person to help communicate with doctors, understand health care information, make informed decisions about health care, and/or carry out daily health-related activities.
 Advocates can use this model legislation when talking to their state legislators about ways to support people make independent health care decisions.

 ASAN’s toolkit on health care and the transition to adulthood is the second of four upcoming toolkits for advocates on health care issues facing the disability community.
-These toolkits were made possible by funding from the Special Hope Foundation.
+These toolkits were made possible by funding from the WITH Foundation.
 We hope that you find our toolkit useful and distribute it widely.
 Please send any concerns, feedback, or comments on how you plan to use the toolkit to ASAN’s Director of Public Policy, Samantha Crane, at email@example.com.

 - Transition to Adulthood: A Health Care Guide for Youth and Families